milkyway-multimedia/ss-zen-forms/README.md

 Zen Forms
 ======

+## Still in heavy development
+Due to some limitations, this may not work the way I want it, so the API will be changing frequently until I am happy with it.
+Please use with caution if you must use it at all.

 **Zen Forms** is a module that allows changes on Silverstripe Forms and Validators using the decorator pattern.
 Name stolen from some other awesome Silverstripe Developers @sheadawson and @unclecheese

 #### Decorator Pattern?